ABB near $4 billion deal for Thomas & Betts: report

 ABB, which makes products used by oil, mining and utility companies, was not immediately available to comment.

 Memphis-based Thomas & Betts makes electrical components for industrial companies in the United States, Canada and Europe.
-It has a market capitalization of roughly $3 billion.
+It had sales of about $2 billion in 2010 and is scheduled to report its 2011 and fourth-quarter results on Monday, the paper said.

-Zurich-headquartered ABB has been on a buying spree for the past two years and analysts have kept a close eye on the size of its war chest to see where it might pounce next.
+The Zurich-headquartered company has been on a buying spree for the past two years and analysts have kept a close eye on the size of its war chest to see where it might pounce next.

 Under the leadership of Chief Executive Joe Hogan, it returned to the M&A market after a lengthy absence, buying industrial motor business Baldor Electric for $4.2 billion in 2010, among other deals.